open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 Reported per run: acknowledged batches per second, dropped batches, p50 and p99 latency, resident memory, thread count, open descriptors, and whether `ForceFlush` and `Shutdown` returned the right answer within their deadlines.

+Throughput alone cannot choose the sharing scope, because what sharing costs is isolation rather than speed.
+So the run also has to cover: one logical client shutting down while two keep working; one client exhausting its byte budget; a log client saturating alongside trace and metric traffic; a multi level failure and the rebuild after it; and retries still pending when that failure lands.

 Rates have to name their unit.
 The reported workload is "roughly 10 to 20K QPS" of log volume, which is not the same number as HTTP requests per second, so the